Radiotherapy for localised penile cancer

 External beam radiotherapy can also sometimes be used to treat other areas of the body that may have been affected by penile cancer.

-Men will need to be circumcised (the foreskin surgically removed) prior to radiotherapy to reduce the chance of skin swelling and irritation which may affect the penis as a result of treatment.
+Men will need to be circumcised (the foreskin surgically removed) prior to radiotherapy for localised penile cancer, to reduce the chance of skin swelling and irritation which may affect the penis as a result of treatment.

 This type of treatment can be used to treat penile cancer which is not greater than 4cm in size and can be performed using two possible methods.